 Medical oncologists treat cancer using medicine (chemotherapy, targeted therapy, biotherapy and/or immunotherapy) rather than radiation.

 Doctors recommend that people 50 and older (younger if there is a family history) have regular colon cancer screenings.
-Screenings help prevent and detect colon cancer.
+Colon Cancer Screenings help prevent and detect colon cancer.
 Early detection is a patient’s best chance for successful treatment and recovery.

 Colonoscopy and FIT tests are the standard screening for colon cancer.
 During a colonoscopy, doctors look for signs of cancer and also remove any polyps that may have formed in a patient’s colon.
 Removing polyps, or small growths, before they turn into cancer is the best way to prevent colon cancer.
 A screening colonoscopy if negative is repeated every 10 years.